carpentries/actions/container-version/README.md

 Does the `.github/workbench-docker-version.txt` file exist?

 This is used in other workflows to quickly verify whether the [record-container-version](../record-container-version/README.md) action needs to be run.

 - value: `true` or `false`

+### workbench-update

+Should the Workbench update workflow be triggered?

+This is used in other workflows to quickly verify whether the package cache update and apply should be run.

+- value: `true` or `false`